divs1210/3Coffee/README.md

 ________________________________________________________________________

 Who is it for?
-3Coffee is easy enough for newbies to start with, and loaded enough to create a small classic.
+3Coffee is easy enough for newbies to start with, and loaded enough to support a small classic.

 Disclaimer:
 3Coffee is not a professional game engine, and neither is it optimized.